maliMirkec/personal-website/site/articles/building-a-live-preview-with-eleventy-contentful-and-liquid-templating.md

 The demo website uses Contentful, Eleventy, and Liquid — my favorite combination for building a static site.
 The Contentful content model is based on pages and components.
 Here's how it looks [in Visual Modeler](https://www.contentful.com/help/visual-modeler/).

-{% cldnryimg "contentful-content-model_aesncs" "Screenshot of content model in Contenful."
-759 814 'center' %}
+{% cldnryfetch "contentful-content-model_aesncs" "Screenshot of content model in Contenful." false true "center" %}

 The pages consist of components that could include other components.
 For example, the homepage has a hero component with a call-to-action button (CTA), which is also a component.

-{% cldnryimg "11ty_Liquid_Live_Preview_hucife" "Screenshot of a demo site with page components highlighted."
-759 501 'center' %}
+{% cldnryfetch "11ty_Liquid_Live_Preview_hucife" "Screenshot of a demo site with page components highlighted." false true "center" %}

 To fetch the data from Contentful, I'm using [Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) to fetch every entity separately.
 That means I'm fetching pages, hero components, and call-to-action (CTA) components separately, which allows me to handle components individually and reuse the data throughout the site.